hhaji/Tools-in-Data-Science/README.md

 ### <a name="Matplotlib"></a>Matplotlib:
 [Matplotlib](https://matplotlib.org) is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits.

-* :sparkles: [Data Science iPython NoteBooks](https://github.com/donnemartin/data-science-ipython-notebooks#pandas) by Donne Martin :sparkles: <br>
+* :sparkles: [Data Science iPython NoteBooks](https://github.com/donnemartin/data-science-ipython-notebooks#pandas) by Donne Martin <br>
 * [Scipy Lecture Notes](http://www.scipy-lectures.org/index.html) <br>

 - **Exercises:** Practice Matplotlib in [LabEx](https://labex.io/courses/draw-2d-and-3d-graphics-by-matplotlib)